claydotio/coffeescript-style-guide/README.md

 <a name="object_braces"/>
 ### Object Braces
-Omit braces for objects unless they are inlined and are followed by other parameters
+Omit braces for objects unless they are inlined
+Prefer omiting braces (add properties on new lines)

 <a name="trailing_whitespace"/>
 ### Trailing Whitespace